Healthy Life Trainer

 Serving Suggestions

 The whiff of this freshly baked pie won't stop you from having it at literally any time of the day.
-However, we suggest you save it for dessert after dinner, topped with some whipped cream, or accompany it with your evening tea.
+However, I suggest you save it for dessert after dinner, topped with some whipped cream, or accompany it with a cup of Oat Milk Hot Chocolate, Thyme Tea or Iced White Chocolate Mocha.

-If the weather is warm and sunny where you live, then a scoop of ice cream will make this treat even more loveable than it already is.
+If the weather is warm and sunny where you live, then a scoop of Biscoff Ice Cream, Chocolate Marshmallow Ice Cream or Melon Ice Cream will make this treat even more loveable than it already is.

 Recipe FAQ's